sishengliang/sishengliang.github.io/_pages/about.md

   - /about.html
 ---

-I am a computer science Ph.D. candidate at the School of Computing in Clemson University, specializing in the field of Cyber-security.
-My primary area of research is side-channel security, which I have a particular interest in.
-I am expected to graduate in May 2024.
+I will join the Computer Science Department at Central Michigan University as an Assistant Professor in Fall 2024.
+I earned my Ph.D. degree from the School of Computing at Clemson University under the supervision of Dr. Zhenkai Zhang.
+My primary area of research is side-channel security and hardware security, which I have a particular interest in.